 Crescent breast lift scars take months to fade

 The crescent breast lift is designed to remove skin above the nipple to lift the breast, and is most often combined with breast augmentation.
 The scar will fade as the periareolar scar does, though it may take several months.
 Waterproof make up can also be used to conceal the area until it has faded in.
-Note though that the crescent lift is often not worth the scar as there is little lift appreciated from this procedure.
+Note: the crescent lift is often not worth the scar as there is little lift appreciated from this procedure.
 You might want to rethink placement of scar on the nipple.

 Best of luck,